Southeastern WI Roots

 A Loving Family

 Van and his wife Mary Jo, who is also a lifelong Racine resident, have been married for 48 years.
 They own a home that was built in 1921 by Mary Jo’s grandfather, a design engineer for Walker Manufacturing.
-Mary Jo has been a Medical Assistant in the Racine area since 1971.
-Together, Van and Mary Jo have two children: Kathleen, a second grade teacher at Schulte Elementary School, and Joshua, a small business owner and North Central University graduate.
+Mary Jo is retired from the health care profession.
+Together, Van and Mary Jo have two children: Kathleen, a fifth grade teacher at Schulte Elementary School, and Joshua, a small business owner and North Central University graduate.
 They also have three grand-daughters.

 Serving Racine and Kenosha Counties